Coping With Grief: Helping Others Endure Their Loss

 When one gives birth to or adopts a child, the parents expect the child to outlive them.
 They build a future filled with dreams, fantasies and goals for their child.
 The task of the grieving parents and relatives, as impossible as it seems, is to rebuild a world without the child and that rebuilding can take a very long time.
 When we lose a child it can seem as though the light of the world has gone out.
 We feel crazy, we go through our days like robots or stone statues, we can’t imagine going on.

 The first time you see your friend after he or she has lost their child, the best thing to do is simply to offer a hug or touch and say, “I’m so sorry.”
 No other words are really suitable.
-Don’t say, “You can have another one.”
+Don’t say, “You can have another child.”
 Another child may bring joy to them again someday, but will never replace the one that died.

 Your friend or loved one may experience strong guilt that they couldn’t protect or heal their child or grandchild.
 This strong guilt is normal.
 They may experience a sense of personal failure, that as parents they weren’t “good enough.”
 You may be able to help them at some point by challenging their negative beliefs about themselves.
 Remind them that negative self-talk and self-recrimination will only serve to make their pain more unbearable.
 Unless they have intentionally harmed their child, it is certainly okay to say what you admired about their parenting and that they couldn’t have done a better job.